knokmki612/kuno.kdns.info/content/about-en/index.md

 #### Long-term purpose of life

-I want work to usability engineering.
+I want to work to usability engineering.

 ...and want to be self-supporting life.